VW faces billions in fines as U.S. sues for environmental violations

 “The announcement serves as a reminder/reality check of VW’s still unresolved emissions issues,” Goldman Sachs analysts wrote in a note, maintaining their “sell” recommendation on the stock.

-VW (VOWG_p.DE) shares fell as much as 6 percent to a six-week low on Tuesday, the biggest drop on Germany’s blue-chip DAX index.
+VW shares fell as much as 6 percent to a six-week low in early Tuesday trade, the biggest drop on Germany’s blue-chip DAX index.

 According to a Reuters review of the U.S. complaint, VW could in theory face fines of as much as $37,500 per vehicle for each of two violations of the law; up to $3,750 per “defeat device”; and another $37,500 for each day of violation.